 Program manager interviews at Google are really challenging.
 The questions are difficult, specific to Google, and cover a wide range of topics.

-The good news is that the right preparation can make a big difference and can help you land the job.
+The good news is that the right preparation can make a big difference and can help you land the job at Google (or Google Cloud).
 We have put together this ultimate guide to help you maximize your chances of success.

 And if you're targeting a technical program manager position (which is a closely related role), then check out our separate guide on Google TPM interviews.